 The Reserve Bank’s spokesperson, Ziyanda Mtshali, said she could not speculate on the reason why someone from Norway would want to acquire shares in the bank.

 “Although it (SARB Act) does not prohibit such shareholding, it prohibits any SARB shareholder who does not ordinarily reside in the RSA from voting at any meetings of the Bank,” she said.

-The shareholder’s power does not extend to making any decisions on policy.
-When shareholders attend the annual general meetings they have the power to elect seven non-executive directors.
+The shareholder’s power does not extend to making any decisions on policy and when they attend the annual general meetings they have the power to elect seven non-executive directors.
 At these meetings, they can also discuss the bank’s annual report and the auditors’ report.

 At least four of the shareholders are farmers unions, such as Hertzogbrug Farmers Union and the Free State Agriculture Union.
-Agri South Africa owns 1 000 shares, a fact it wasn’t aware of before M&G reached out for comment.
+Agri South Africa owns 1 000 shares it wasn’t aware of before M&G reached out for comment.
 AgriSA’s Omri van Zyl said he didn’t know why the organisation would own shares.

 “Pre 1994, having shares played a key role in monetary policy and the determination of prices as they weren’t dictated by the market.
-Those days it would’ve been important to be part of the Reserve Bank,” van Zyl said.
+Those days it would’ve been important to be part of the Reserve Bank.”

 Pietman Roos, Head of Corporate Affairs and Communication at Agri SA, added that current private shareholding structure is purely ceremonial.